Alia Al-Saji

-Alia Al-Saji is James McGill Professor of Philosophy at McGill University.
+Alia Al-Saji is a James McGill Professor of Philosophy at McGill University.
 Her work focuses on bringing 20th century phenomenology and French philosophy into dialogue with critical race and feminist theories.
 Al-Saji believes that feminist phenomenology must take an intersectional approach to its work, one that accounts for the fact that gender cannot be treated in a vacuum apart from other axes of oppression.